OpenTechFund/application-guide/faq.md

 OTF places high priority on funding tools that are open-source and freely available to download and use, ensuring a low barrier to user adoption and use.

 ### Does OTF support overhead costs? <a id="09"></a>
 OTF generally does not support standalone costs which are not directly associated with the completion of contractually stated objectives or deliverables.
 In the very limited instances where OTF determines that an overhead cost is permissible, such costs cannot be greater than 10% of the overall project cost.
-More information can be under the Overhead section[here](https://www.opentech.fund/about/applying).
+More information can be under the Overhead section [here](https://www.opentech.fund/about/applying).

 ### Do I have to include an attachment with my application?<a id="10"></a>
 Attaching a resume or CV is required for first time applicants.
 If you’re applying as an organization, include those of staff that will actually be working on the project.
 Beyond this requirement, if you have something you feel strengthens your application and it can’t be added as a link, including such materials as an attachment is fine.